joaomarcusjesus/basebuildapi/readme.md

-# Project Title
+# Base Build
- one more lesson for me and let's sign | using laravel 5.6 and vue js
+ one more lesson for me and let's sign | using laravel 5.6 API and Vue js

+## What am I using?
+* Laravel 5.6
+* Vue JS
+* Passaport JS

 ## Build me